dbt-labs/docs.getdbt.com/website/blog/2022-09-07-leverage-accounting-principles-when-finacial-modeling.md

 - Balance Sheet: a summary of the financial balances within an organization.
 The quintessential accounting calculation (Assets = Liabilities + Equity).
 - Profit and Loss/Income Statement: a report detailing the revenues and expenses within an organization.

-By simply installing the package you can get those reports in your warehouse in a matter of minutes, allowing you to bypass the cycle outlined prior.
+By simply installing the package you can get those reports in your <Term id="data-warehouse" /> in a matter of minutes, allowing you to bypass the cycle outlined prior.
 However, if you do not utilize one of these sources with Fivetran, there is nothing to fear!
 I will detail the modeling principles used in each of these packages.

 Below are the modeling principles I leverage whenever I begin a new financial data modeling adventure.
 These steps are in order and should be followed as such.

 ## Step 1: Understanding the Source Schema
-Each normalized financial data source I have worked with is structured in either one of two ways: a single table that contains all transactions for the company **OR** a header and line item detail table for each transaction type.
+Each normalized financial data source I have worked with is structured in either one of two ways: a single <Term id="table" /> that contains all transactions for the company **OR** a header and line item detail table for each transaction type.
 Both schema designs have their pros and cons.

 The single transaction table makes it easier to get started with your financial modeling and generating your end reports.
 However, it doesn’t give you a good view of what type of transactions are included within the table.
 In order to gain an understanding of the transaction types, you will need to spend some time querying the table to identify what transactions are (and are not) included.
 See the [Fivetran Netsuite ERD](https://fivetran.com/docs/applications/netsuite-suiteanalytics#schemainformation) as an example of the single transaction table schema.